Tin(II) chloride: Uses

 A related reduction was traditionally used as an analytical test for auto=1|Hg(2+) (aq).
 For example, if SnCl2 is added dropwise into a solution of mercury(II) chloride, a white precipitate of mercury(I) chloride is first formed; as more SnCl2 is added this turns black as metallic mercury is formed.

-Stannous chloride can be used to test for the presence of gold compounds.
-SnCl2 turns bright purple in the presence of gold (see Purple of Cassius).
+Stannous chloride is also used by many precious metals refining hobbyists and professionals to test for the presence of gold salts.
+When SnCl2 comes into contact with gold compounds, particularly chloroaurate salts, it forms a bright purple colloid known as purple of Cassius.
+A similar reaction occurs with platinum and palladium salts, becoming green and brown respectively.

 When mercury is analyzed using atomic absorption spectroscopy, a cold vapor method must be used, and tin (II) chloride is typically used as the reductant.

+Organic chemistry

-In organic chemistry, SnCl2 is mainly used in the Stephen reduction, whereby a nitrile is reduced (via an imidoyl chloride salt) to an imine which is easily hydrolysed to an aldehyde.
+In organic chemistry, SnCl2 is used in the Stephen reduction, whereby a nitrile is reduced (via an imidoyl chloride salt) to an imine which is easily hydrolysed to an aldehyde.

 The reaction usually works best with aromatic nitriles Aryl-CN.
 A related reaction (called the Sonn-Müller method) starts with an amide, which is treated with PCl5 to form the imidoyl chloride salt.

 The Stephen reduction is less used today, because it has been mostly superseded by diisobutylaluminium hydride reduction.

 Additionally, SnCl2 is used to selectively reduce aromatic nitro groups to anilines.

 SnCl2 also reduces quinones to hydroquinones.

 Stannous chloride is also added as a food additive with E number E512 to some canned and bottled foods, where it serves as a color-retention agent and antioxidant.

 SnCl2 is used in radionuclide angiography to reduce the radioactive agent technetium-99m-pertechnetate to assist in binding to blood cells.

-Aqueous stannous chloride is used by many precious metals refining hobbyists and professionals as an indicator of gold and platinum group metals in solutions.

 Molten SnCl2 can be oxidised to form highly crystalline SnO2 nanostructures.

+A Stannous reduction is used in nuclear medicine bone scans to remove the negative charge from free pertechnetate when it is bound to MDP for radiopharmaceutical studies.
+Incomplete reduction due to insufficient tin or accidental insufflation of air leads to the formation of free pertechnetate, a finding which can be seen on bone scans due to its inappropriate uptake in the stomach.

+Stannous Chloride is used for coating SnO2 Tin Oxide doped conductive iridescent coatings for low e glass.